 BUS 162 F Business Economics (3)

-ECON 101 F Principles of Economics - Micro (3)

 RE 206 F Real Estate Economics (3)

 Real Estate Management Certificate

 By completing the Real Estate Management Certificate, the student will meet the educational requirements for the Real Estate Brokers' Licensure.
 This certificate requires the completion of 35-36 units following the requirements listed below.
 A minimum grade of "C" is required in each course taken.
 At least one half of the units toward the certificate must be completed at Fullerton College.